 Exit housecleaning wasn't quite perfect, fortunately.
-A treasure with two exceptional bronze lamps, a bronze vessel, and what appears to be a figured bone handle for a knife was found hidden in the kitchen, in what was probably a pit in the floor.
-Moreover, a simple ring made in gold and iron, possibly a woman's wedding female ring, was lost in the street in front of the western door.
-And a couple of hundred coins were left behind, invaluable clues-where readable-to the history of the house's construction and alteration.
+For example, a couple of hundred coins were left behind, invaluable clues-where readable-to the history of the house's construction and alteration.
 Almost all had suffered badly from corrosion, some to the point of exploding the coins in the middle.
-The legible coins tell us that the house was constructed in the fourth century; coins from the period before the 330s all seem to belong to the pre-construction debris dumped to create a level surface for building, while those from the late 330s onward belong to the period of occupation.
+The legible coins tell us that the house was constructed in the fourth century; coins from the period before the 330s all seem to belong to the pre-construction debris, while those from the late 330s on belong to the period of occupation.
 A major renovation seems to have taken place at least once, probably around 350.
 The material from the final occupation phase all dates to the 350s and 360s.
 A few semi-legible small coins may come from the 370s or 380s, but they do not come from habitation levels and may have blown in later.
 The coins thus give the impression that the house went out of use around the end of the 360s or soon after.
 Nothing in the contents or the handwriting of the ostraka from the house or in the character of the pottery found suggests a date any later than that indicated by the coins.
 Two ostraka found in the latest habitation level help to confirm this date by giving prices at a level that must date from the decade of the 350s, certainly not before 351 and probably not much after 360.